Robust microwave cavity control for NV ensemble manipulation: Results

 \section{Results}

 A key application of the proposed algorithm is in designing controls that generate robust pulses for specific pulse sequences, enabling their deployment across large NV ensembles.
-For instance, in the case of the PulsePol~\cite{PulsePol_Schwartz} sequence (which is designed for polarization transfer), incorporating our method would further enhance its resilience to detuning errors, thereby extending its applicability to the many NVs escenario.
+For instance, in the case of the PulsePol~\cite{PulsePol_Schwartz} sequence (which is designed for polarization transfer), incorporating our method would further enhance its resilience to detuning errors~\cite{PulsePol_Schwartz, SymmetryBased_Sabba}, thereby extending its applicability to the many NVs scenario.

-Now we demonstrate polarization transfer from an NV to a $^{13}$C nucleus in a wide range of detunings using our method.
-To achieve gradual polarization transfer, we concatenate polarization cycles by applying the PulsePol sequence twice (note the delivered PulsePol uses our pulses as building blocks) followed by NV reinitialization.
+Now we demonstrate polarization transfer from an NV to a $^{13}$C nucleus in a wide range of detunings using our method. \IIZ{The Hamiltonian describing the system (for details see~\cite{SupplementaryMaterial}) consists of the sum of (\ref{eq: optimisation_hamiltonian}), a Larmor precession term generated by the magnetic field ($B_z$), and the perpendicular ($A_x$) and parallel ($A_z$) components of the coupling between the NV and nucleus.} To achieve gradual polarization transfer, we concatenate polarization cycles by applying the PulsePol sequence twice (note the delivered PulsePol uses our pulses as building blocks) followed by NV reinitialization.

 Our algorithm outputs external controls (see Fig.~\ref{fig: results}~(a) which result in a unitary that approaches

 for $\theta=\pi$ and $\theta=\pi/2$ ($\pi$ and $\pi/2$ pulses respectively), covering detunings up to 5 MHz.
 These operations are five times more robust than the unitaries generated with the standard controls (see Fig.~\ref{fig: results}~(b) and Refs.~\cite{SupplementaryMaterial, Thesis_Tratzmiller} for a description of the standard controls).
 Since PulsePol requires unitaries along the Y-axis as well (i.e., we also have to target $U_F(\theta) = \exp(-i \theta \sigma_y/2)$), we need the controls ($f_x^\prime$ and $f_y^\prime $) such that $f_x^\prime = -f_y$ and $f_y^\prime = f_x$~\cite{SupplementaryMaterial}.